vcint/HealthSaathi-Admin/README.md

 This admin dashboard ensures smooth, secure, and scalable management of healthcare workflows tailored for elderly users.
 Designed using scalable Node.js architecture, it provides an intuitive UI for admin-level operations.

-> 🚀 **SEO Optimized**: Designed to be fast, lightweight, and indexed well by search engines to support broader access and visibility.

 ---